WARNING SIGNS & SYMPTOMS

 Being forearmed is forewarned

-Sadly, not all vets are aware so the onus comes down to dachshund owners learning all about it and what to look out for.
+Sadly, not all vets are aware so the onus comes down to dachshund owners to learn all about it and what to look out for.
 If you suspect that any one of your dachshunds shows any one of the following signs and symptoms, please seek veterinary advice immediately.

 Time is of absolute essence in recognising the signs and symptoms, so it’s important to act fast.
 Once your dachshund has been neurologically assessed an appropriate management plan will be put in place.
 Here, in this section, we teach you all about those signs and symptoms.